gcaruso17/javamatmul/README.md

 The test were run on a machine equipped with a Intel i7-6700 (4 physical cores, 8 virtual cores) and 16GB of RAM

 ## Testing
-A benchmark is provided in the [target](target) directory for testing purposes.
+A benchmark is provided in the [target](target) directory for testing purposes (you will need maven).

-To run the benchmark you will need maven.

 Type the following commands: